Tristan-Phillips/Tristan-Phillips/kb/posts/UNISA/90180/DVA1501/me/summaries/prescribedBook/unit01.md

 - record the negative costs of economic growth, like pollution and environmental damage
 - tell us how wealth is distributed in a country or who spends it and what it is spent on

-Gross national product is another economic indicator.
-GNP is basically the same as GDP, but it includes a country’s income from foreign investments, in other words, how much companies in the country earn from their business in other countries.
+> Gross national product is another economic indicator.

+<u>GNP is basically the same as GDP</u>, but it includes a country’s income from foreign investments, in other words,
+how much companies in the country earn from their business in other countries.

-GNP per capita is GNP divided by the total mid-year population (World Bank 2009).
+> GNP per capita is GNP divided by the total mid-year population (World Bank 2009).

-The strengths of GNP per capita are that
+The strengths of GNP per capita are that:

 - it is easily calculated (compared to social indicators)
 - it takes income generated abroad by industry into account and therefore it is usually seen as a more accurate measure of economic development than GDP
 - it also highlights rising wealth or contraction within a country

-GNP per capita has many of the same weaknesses as GDP per capita.
-Its weaknesses are as follows:
+GNP per capita has many of the **same weaknesses** as GDP per capita.\
+<u>Its weaknesses are as follows</u>:

 - It still does not tell us about how income is distributed in a country.
 - It tells us nothing about the quality of life experienced by the majority of the population of a country.
 As mentioned above, rising levels of GDP or GNP indicate increasing levels of wealth within a country, but that does not necessarily tell us if improved social conditions are experienced, for instance, better education and healthcare.